valia9/valia9/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Full Stack Open course
+- 🔭 I’m currently working on Google UX Design Professional Certificate on Coursera
 - 🌱 I’m currently learning Reactjs
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...